 Mission

-Our program transforms motivated professionals into healthcare patient safety and quality leaders through adaptability and reflective lifelong curiosity.
-Transformation occurs through interdisciplinary learning and real-world application of safety science, leadership, communication, teamwork, and quality improvement taught by highly qualified content experts.
+To transform motivated professionals into healthcare patient safety and quality leaders through adaptability and reflective lifelong curiosity.
+Transformation occurs through interdisciplinary learning and real-world application of safety science, leadership, communication, teamwork, and quality improvement.

 Vision